Minority Report: Everybody Runs

 Minority Report: Everybody Runs is a 2002 third-person shooter beat 'em up video game based on the 2002 film Minority Report.
 It was developed for the PlayStation 2, GameCube, and Xbox by Treyarch, and for the Game Boy Advance by Torus Games, and published by Activision.
-A Microsoft Windows version of the game was also planned but cancelled.
+A Microsoft Windows version of the game was also planned but was cancelled.

+The game is a loose adaptation of the film, following the story of John Anderton investigating a conspiracy involving his future murder of Roy Verhagen, an original character created for the game, replacing Leo Crow from the film.
+Several of the film's cast were replaced for the game, with Clancy Brown and Quinton Flynn replacing Tom Cruise and Colin Farrell as Anderton and Danny Witwer, respectively.

+The game received mixed to negative reviews from critics, who criticized the repetitive gameplay and bland visuals, but the physics, destructible environments and sound effects received some praise.

 Gameplay

-Minority Report: Everybody Runs is a third-person shooter beat 'em up game that spans 40 levels.
+Minority Report: Everybody Runs is a third-person shooter beat 'em up game with minor platforming elements that spans 40 levels.
 Its main selling point is the ragdoll physics engine, with highly exaggerated effects to enhance interaction with the environment.
 Enemies thrown against walls or railings will strike or fold over them in a semi-realistic fashion, and will often smash through breakable objects.
-The player can also use futuristic weapons, both those featured in the movie and new ones created especially for the game by Activision.
+The player can also use futuristic weapons, both those featured in the movie and new ones created for the game by Treyarch.
 There are also a few levels which incorporate the use of a jetpack, allowing Anderton to fly around the environment.

+Throughout the levels, players can find money that can be traded in at the Black Market for extra weapons, additional melee combos, extended ammo capacities, temporary upgrades like a melee damage booster, as well as armor to protect Anderton from damage, and extra health.

 A major aspect connecting the video game to the movie is that, in the film, protagonist Anderton believes that he has been framed for a future murder and sets out to prove his innocence.
 In line with the film as well, Anderton never uses lethal force against criminals or the cops that chase him; all weapons either render the opposition unconscious or incapacitated.
-However, the game does not use the likenesses of the actors from the movie, with the player character being voiced by Clancy Brown as well as looking like him.